AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 A user may also supply a :ada:`Depends` contract for a subprogram to specify dependencies between its inputs and its outputs.
-Here, not only global variables are considered but also parameters and function results.
+Here, not only global variables are considered but also parameters and function result.
 When a :ada:`Depends` contract is supplied for a subprogram, flow analysis checks that it is correct and complete, that is, that each subprogram output is related to all of its inputs.